enasequence/read_docs/retrieval/rulespace.rst

 .. image:: images/elixir-form.png

-3. Sign-in to your selected identity provider (If you select Google account).
+3. Sign-in to your selected identity provider e.g. using your Google account

-4. Enter your Google username.
+4. Enter your username.

 .. image:: images/google-user.png

-4. Enter your Google password and allow the permissions.
+4. Enter your password and grant permissions.

 .. image:: images/google-password.png

-5. You are now registered to Elixir.
+5. You are now registered with Elixir.